Peterborough is home to our brand-new campus, and there are plenty of things we love about this bijou city. Here are just six of them.

 Image credit Midnightblueowl

 Peterborough United – famously known as the Posh – have been playing football in the city for more than 80 years.
 Almost as famously, when the club tried to register its nickname as a trademark in the early 2000s, a certain Victoria ‘Posh Spice’ Beckham was reported to have lodged an objection.
-But the Posh played on, being promoted to League One – where they’re still a fixture today.
+But the Posh played on, and continue to be a fixture on Peterborough's London Road.

 Image: Peterborough United's South Family Stand beginning to fill up; credit Rodney Burton